 What Does SSID Broadcast Mean

 SSID stands for Service Set Identifier.
 SSID is a kind of function which is performed by Access Point that broadcasts its name by default; the devices or stations searching for a network can easily find it usually.
 In simple words, SSID basically indicates the name of your router or network.
-And you should know that by default, most routers transmit their SSID or network name in the environment every few time.
+And you should know that by default, most routers transmit their SSID or network name in the environment every few times.
 It is used in this way to make it easy for the clients to discover and connect to the network.
 The problem with this is that anyone can see your network on their visible network list.
 Now, there arises a significant question.
-Is your network in any kind of security risk because of SSID broadcast?
+Is your network in any kind of security risk because of the SSID broadcast?

 Is SSID Broadcast Risky or Safe?